oskariorg/oskari-docs/community/oskari_community.md

 ### Community members

-If you want to join the Oskari network as a organizational member, describe your [development ideas on Oskari software here](https://docs.google.com/forms/d/e/1FAIpQLSd2KZOQeJ5xDivG-X0r0HzMArHcRU6DRbb1hpS1uUS87VrY3w/viewform).
 It is totally free to be part of the Community.
 Organisational members have the opportunity to apply for the JDF as annual representatives of the community members.
 The new community members are elected every spring.
+Tell us how you are going to take advantage of Oskari, it can be software development, arranging meetups, education - all activities are encouraged.
+If you want to join the Oskari network as a organizational member, describe your [organisation and development ideas on Oskari here](https://docs.google.com/forms/d/e/1FAIpQLSd2KZOQeJ5xDivG-X0r0HzMArHcRU6DRbb1hpS1uUS87VrY3w/viewform).

 Allready now we have lot's of organisations involved!
 We welcome also members from outside Finland 😉.
 Here is a list of all organisational members.
 If you want to change your description, please contact info@oskari.org.